Vidor: Monuments and places of interest

-Since 2010 the municipal headquarters has been located in the building of the former Innocente Zadra schools.
-It is an elegant and prestigious building built, at the behest of the Zadra family, in 1930 and inaugurated the following year.
+Since 2010, the municipal headquarters has been located in the building of the former Innocente Zadra schools.
+It is a prestigious building constructed at the behest of the Zadra family in 1930 and inaugurated the following year.
 The external facades of the building are decorated with frescoes depicting symbols related to education and work.
-The entrance to the palace consists of three arches, with Corinthian style columns, equipped with ornamental wrought iron gates.
-Once past the entrance arches there is an elegant frescoed atrium.
+The entrance to the palace consists of three arches, with Corinthian style columns, equipped with wrought iron gates.
+Once past the entrance arches there is a frescoed atrium.